Coconut Flour Bread

 • Wait for the batter to thicken a bit before baking.
 This is because of the absorbent qualities that coconut flour possesses.

-• Let the baked bread cool down at room temperature to avoid crumbling.
+• Let the baked bread cool down to room temperature to avoid crumbling.

 Storage instructions

-To store: Wrap the leftovers in parchment paper and refrigerate for up to 5 days.
+To store: Wrap the leftovers in parchment paper or in an airtight container and store in the refrigerator for up to 5 days.

 To freeze: Slice your bread, wrap individual pieces in plastic, and then foil.
 Now it is ready to freeze for 3-4 months straight.